Boutique Charm in the Historic Heart of New Orleans

 Inn at the Old Jail

 Inn at the Old Jail is an award-collecting modern guesthouse built into a national historic landmark in Tremé, New Orleans.
 The city’s most elegant Queen Anne Victorian was originally home to an NOPD police jail & patrol station, then a library, then a community center, then abandoned ruins of Hurricane Katrina.
-Completed in 1902 as an overnight lockup for neighborhood offenders and juvenile delinquents, our jailhouse has been impeccably restored into a boutique guesthouse with nine unique rooms and beautifully appointed common spaces.
+Completed in 1902 as an overnight lockup for neighborhood offenders and juvenile delinquents, our jailhouse has been impeccably restored into a historic New Orleans boutique hotel with nine unique rooms and beautifully appointed common spaces.

 DISCOVER FAUBOURG TREMÉ - "BACK OF TOWN"

 New Orleans is the spiritual home of jazz in the U.S., and Tremé is unapologetically responsible for that.

 The New Orleans African American Museum is dedicated to protecting, preserving, and promoting the history, art, and communities of African Americans in New Orleans

 A breath away from our doorstep are four absolutely iconic NOLA restaurants, namely: Dooky Chase, a 1941 community cornerstone with legendary creole dishes // Wille Mae’s Scotch house

 There’s a vibrant architecture undeniably specific to this area of the Crescent City, where Creole cottages mix in with double shotguns constructed in the 1800s.

 The very first neighborhood in the country for free people of color, Tremé’s historical significance is paramount to modern African-American culture.